For those new to copper investing, keeping track of copper prices can at first be a little confusing.

 For this reason, LME copper may also refer to inventories of copper cathode in LME warehouses.
 In addition to acting as a futures trading exchange and providing reference prices, the LME acts as a physical market of last resort for producers and consumers of a number of metals, including copper.

 In other words, those in the copper industry may sell LME copper during oversupplied markets and draw on LME copper inventories in the event of a copper shortage.
 Some market watchers look to rising and falling inventory levels on the LME as an indicator of global supply and demand conditions.
-However, it’s important to note that physical delivery is the exception rather than the norm when it comes to the metal exchange.
+However, it’s important to note that physical delivery is the exception rather than the norm.

-The exchange also publishes daily reference prices for LME copper and other metals that are used by a number of market participants.
+The exchange also publishes daily reference prices for LME copper and other metals that are used by market participants.
 Overall, the exchange is predominantly used to either hedge or take on price risk.